cake-build/website/src/Cake.Web/App_Data/docs/tutorials/getting-started.md

 #### Files of interest

-You need three files for a build (these will be the only files you need to commit to you repo to use Cake):
+You need three files for a build (these will be the only files you need to commit to your repo to use Cake):

 <ul class="fa-ul" style="padding-left: 0px; padding-top: 10px;">
     <li style="padding-left: 0px">